ioBroker/ioBroker.repositories/README.md

 *already required for latest repository*

 1. Adapter needs to be available as package on npm.
 See [How to publish on npm](#how-to-publish-on-npm)
-2. bluefox must be added as owner to npm package.
+2. iobroker organisation must be added as owner to npm package.
 [Why and how to do that.](#add-owner-to-packet)
 3. Adapter needs to have a README.md with description, detail information and changelog.
 English is mandatory.
 Other languages are welcome.
 See [Example of README.md](#example-of-readme-md)
 4. Adapter must have a predefined license.
 5. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
 More information in Forum from apollon77 (Just take from other adapters the samples)